zomnium/plastichabitat/html5/index.md

 Is a section of the page that contains content that can be related to the main content, but is considered separate.

-### Hgroup
+### Hgroup - *don't use this*

-Is used to group multiple levels of headlines, subheadings, alternative titles and taglines (h1 - h6).
+**Important: this tag has been removed from the spec, do not use.** It would be used to group multiple levels of headlines, subheadings, alternative titles and taglines (h1 - h6).

 ### Header